Search The Nudge

 THE GRAND CAFÉ

 The ground floor’s given over to the beautiful, European-style all-day “Grand Café”, serving Teutonic classics like veal schnitzel, goulash, and smoked Schinkenknackers, as well as – naturally – a patisserie counter filled with German chocolate bars & gingerbread.
-On weekends, they serve an exceptional brunch, with four types of pork sausages and vegan flank steaks for meat- free eaters.
+On weekends, they serve an exceptional brunch, with Black Forest ham and poached eggs nestled on potato rösti, and in the summer, you can snap up a table in their outdoor terrace for some much-loved alfresco dining.

 THE RESTAURANT

-Sweep up either of the two grand staircases and you’ll come to the mezzanine restaurant.
+Sweep up either of the two grand staircases and you’ll come to German Gymnasium’s mezzanine restaurant.
 Sit back on one of the royal blue, upholstered booths in front of the large 19th century windows and soak up the atmosphere below from a distance.
-Up here, you can get the same much-loved brunch dishes by day.
-Come dinnertime, the lights dim, and you can order a butchers plate of everything from smoked pork ribs to potato dumpling, and something from the German-leaning wine list to wash it down with (before remarking on how you always thought German wine was SO underrated).
-In the summer, you can snap up a table in their outdoor terrace for some much-loved alfresco dining in London.
+Up here, the menu’s designed to introduce you to some lesser-known German cuisine like Flädlesuppe (clear beef bone broth served with a crepe) and honey-glazed duck.
+Order something from the German-leaning wine list to wash it down with (before remarking on how you always thought German wine was SO underrated).

 THE MEISTER BAR